geographyclub/r-scripts/README.md

 ## Introduction

-A few R scripts to work with geographic data.
+A few R scripts to analyze and plot geographic data.

 ## Files